 Fringe Benefit [Other Payroll Expenses, OPE] Overview

 At Oregon State University (OSU), Fringe Benefits are commonly referred to as Other Payroll Expenses (OPE).
-This page provides an overview for how these expenses are estimated when preparing sponsored project budgets.
+This page provides an overview of how these expenses are estimated when preparing sponsored project budgets.

-The OSU Office of Budget and Planning provides annual updates to fringe benefit rates and estimated annual increases to cost categories to assist estimating expenses during budget development.
+The OSU Office of Budget and Resource Planning provides updates to fringe benefit rates and more information on OSU’s transition to the Pooled Fringe Benefit model.

 The following items are part of the direct charges for fringe benefits at OSU: